Loop3D/ImplicitBenchmark/Hecho/Results_ModesteIrakarama/Sparse/_ReadMe.md

 3. S2Go_3dFDSIS13A8OSystem_gpu: produces result_s13 in 16 seconds

 The computations were performed on a machine equiped with a 3.5 GHz core and a Quadro M4000 GPU.

+The script used to compute these results can be found in scripts/fdsi/script_fdi.sh